-When the new EYFS Framework came into effect in September 2021, one of the main changes was an addition to the welfare requirements where settings are now required to promote the ‘good oral health of children’.
-This was introduced following research by Public Health England, which suggests that 1 in 5 children aged 5 have experienced tooth decay.
+With the introduction of the new EYFS Framework in September 2021, a significant change in welfare requirements highlighted the need to promote the ‘good oral health of children.’
+This shift was prompted by research conducted by Public Health England, revealing that 1 in 5 children aged 5 has encountered tooth decay.

 A child’s first experiences with oral health can have an impact on the rest of their life and so it is very important to teach young children about their mouth and introduce good habits as early as possible.
 Milk teeth are important and if children get used to good tooth brushing practices when they are young, they are more likely to continue these later on in life.